alecfei/sentiment-analysis-climate-change/README.md

 ---

 ***It is worth mentioning that the above mapreducing process was implemented before text processing.
-Therefore, the insights it had given might not be so valuable, especially seeing the results of double words.***
+Therefore, the insights it had been given might not be so valuable, especially seeing the results of double words.***

 ---